You Shouldn't Get Fooled By IBM

 IBM Dividend Yield (TTM) data by YCharts

-The four percent dividend yield is more than twice as high as the broad market's yield, and IBM has a solid dividend growth history -- over the last couple of years IBM's dividend has grown at a double digit pace, and that could continue for the next couple of years:
+The four percent dividend yield is more than twice as high as the broad market's yield, and IBM has a solid dividend growth history -- over the last couple of years, IBM's dividend has grown at a double-digit pace and that could continue for the next couple of years.

-The quite low payout ratio of well below 50% (thanks to IBM's strong cash generation, with free cash flows totaling $2.5 billion in the most recent quarter) means that dividends could rise substantially even if earnings and cash flows do not grow much, and at the same time the low payout ratio makes IBM's dividend rather safe -- the payout ratios of many other popular income stocks are much higher, which means that they will get cut with a higher probability if the global economy takes a hit and earnings drop across the board.
+The quite low payout ratio of well below 50% (thanks to IBM's strong cash generation, with free cash flows totaling $2.5 billion in the most recent quarter) means that dividends could rise substantially even if earnings and cash flows do not grow much, and at the same time, the low payout ratio makes IBM's dividend rather safe.
+The payout ratios of many other popular income stocks are much higher, which means that they will get cut with a higher probability if the global economy takes a hit and earnings drop across the board.

 Takeaway